Maxim Litvinov: Proponent of disarmament

 Would small nations be less insecure after their powerful neighbours who have disarmed than they are now when, in addition to economic, financial, territorial and other superiorities possessed by the great powers, the latter also enjoy the immense advantage of greater armaments.

-Most of the delegates to the Disarmament Conference despised the proposals but they won Litvinov favourable publicity in radical circles in Western countries that were eager for disarmament and impatient at the commission's slow progress.
+Litvinov's proposals won him favourable publicity in radical circles in Western countries that were eager for disarmament and impatient at the commission's slow progress.
+The national joint Council of the Labour Party, the Parliamentary Labour Party and the TUC passed a resolution expressing their sense of the great importance of proposals for general-and-simultaneous disarmament submitted by the Soviet delegation at the Commission in Geneva on 30 November 1927.